LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 You can also opt to use a WordPress template and customize the theme.
 As long as you make the effort to customize the theme and template, this too can be a great way to showcase your skills.
 Many clients will use WordPress or other CMS platforms rather than asking for a developer to build a site/app from scratch, so showcasing your ability to create customized sites on a CMS platform is valuable.

 Whether you use a template, code from scratch, or customize a CMS template, always design mobile-first.
-Most users will view your site for the virst time on a mobile device.
+Most users will view your site for the first time on a mobile device.
 As you are designing the site, always be playing with your browser window size.
-You can also use cross browser compatability testers, like [Lambda Test](https://www.lambdatest.com/), to see how your site would behave on different devices, operating systems, and browsers.
+You can also use cross browser compatibility testers, like [Lambda Test](https://www.lambdatest.com/), to see how your site would behave on different devices, operating systems, and browsers.

 ## Bonus: Accessibility and usability!